 As a type a, perfectionist, neat freak teacher, it took me a while to get comfortable with the idea of doing

 I don’t know about you, but I LOVE to decorate my classroom with each season.
-I spend more time there then I do in my own home, so why not make it feel homey?
+I spend more time there than I do in my own home, so why not make it feel homey?

 A few years back, my then-boyfriend (now husband) took me to a pumpkin patch at a local church (It probably helped that his Aunt worked there!) and let me pick out as many pumpkins as I wanted!

-Once fall was beginning to wind down I planed some fun pumpkin activities to make use of those pumpkins adorning my classroom.
+Once fall was beginning to wind down I planned some fun activities to make use of those pumpkins adorning my classroom.

 One of my favorite books for the fall is, How Many Seeds Are in a Pumpkin?